imAryanL/Instaparse/README.md

-# Instaparse Part 2
+# Instaparse

 ## Description
 This lab is Part 2 of the Instaparse project.
-In Part 1, users were able to sign up, log in, and upload photos to their feed from their photo library.
-In this lab (Part 2), new features have been added, including:
+Users are able to sign up, log in, and upload photos to their feed from their photo library.
+Also new features have been added, including:
 - The ability to take photos with the camera
 - Viewing recent posts from other users
 - Filtering posts based on when they were uploaded